To promote a globally competitive Integrated Aluminium Industry (IAI) in Ghana.

 • Supporting infrastructure projects and timing for completion.

-Ghana’s downstream aluminium industry is currently anchored by The VALCO smelter which produces primary aluminium.
+Downstream Ghana’s downstream aluminium industry is currently anchored by The VALCO smelter which produces primary aluminium.
 20% of what VALCO produces is used by local entities producing semi-processed and end-user materials.
 The products produced locally include electrical cables and conductors, holloware (including pots and pans) and roofing sheets.

 GIADEC’s vision for the downstream is to drive the utilisation of locally produced aluminium products in Ghana and beyond.
 Each year, Ghana imports up to 45,000 tonnes of aluminium products and GIADEC’s aim is to have many of these products produced locally, instead.
 There are many opportunities to increase the local production of aluminium products in the construction, automotive and packaging sectors, amongst others.
 Through partnerships and in concert with other agencies, GIADEC will encourage the local production of aluminium products, thereby substituting current imports and the development of markets across the continent through enabling environments such as the AfCFTA, and globally.